We’d like to introduce you to the Commonwealth Bank of Australia. They’re known to Aussies as CommBank.

 Apply online for an Australian bank account now!

-Visit the CommBank branch mentioned in your Welcome Letter to confirm your identification and CommBank will activate your account.
+Visit the CommBank branch mentioned in your Welcome Letter to confirm your identification.
+CommBank will then activate your account.

-If you need help finding the branch, visit commbank.com.au/locateus and type in the name of the branch to get a map showing its location.
+If you need help finding the branch, visit commbank.com.au/locateus and type in the branch’s name to get a map showing its location.

 You’ll need to bring the following documents with you for the identification process:

-Those who apply online within seven days before arriving in Australia won’t receive their debit card in the branch.
-Instead, CommBank asks you to confirm the address you’d like your card to be sent to, after you’ve been appropriately identified in the branch.
+Those who apply online within seven days before arriving in Australia won’t receive their debit card at the branch.
+Instead, CommBank asks you to confirm the address you’d like your card sent to after being appropriately identified in the branch.

-Once CommBank has confirmed your identity you can withdraw money from the account and will have access to all of their digital features like NetBank and the CommBank app.
+Once CommBank confirms your identity, you can withdraw money from the account and access all of its digital features, such as NetBank and the CommBank app.

-Commonwealth used to allow you to transfer money into your new account before you arrived in Australia, ready to use when you collected your eftpos card.
-Unfortunately because of Australia’s anti-money laundering laws, they are no longer able to accept funds before you arrive in Australia.
-So to get around this, you should do the following:
+Commonwealth used to allow you to transfer money into your new account before you arrived in Australia, which is ready to use when you collect your eftpos card.
+Unfortunately, because of Australia’s anti-money laundering laws, they can no longer accept funds before you arrive in Australia.
+So, to get around this, you should do the following:

-Please note, if you do this early enough in the day, you will receive the funds the same day.
-Worst case the following day.
-You do not need to transfer all your funds into Australian dollars at once, you can transfer a small amount for initial use and then watch the exchange rate and transfer the bulk of your money when there is a favourable exchange rate, or you can set up rate alerts with XE and you’ll get notified when your desired rate is triggered.
+Please note that if you do this early enough in the day, you will receive the funds the same day.
+Worst case, the following day.
+You do not need to transfer all your funds into Australian dollars at once; you can transfer a small amount for initial use and then watch the exchange rate and transfer the bulk of your money when there is a favourable exchange rate, or you can set up rate alerts with XE, and you’ll get notified when your desired rate is triggered.

 I have got a few enquiries about this recently.
-The Australian banks are no longer able to offer the joint account option online anymore.
+Australian banks are no longer able to offer the joint account option online.
 You will need to open two individual accounts and request a joint account at a CommBank Branch when you activate your account and collect your eftpos card.

 If you and your partner are arriving in Australia at different times, you will need to wait to open the joint Australian bank account until you are both in Australia.